bvberkum/x-python-vfs/ReadMe.rst

 - May want to have a go with other libs: (py)vfs/objfs, py9p.
   `fusecry` seems to install cleanly also.

+..
+See also vftree.py in matador, sensor values VFS

 Further reading
 ---------------
 Some other things to look at.
 At PyPi [#]_ [#]_, at GitHub [#]_.